 Voxtur Announces Appointment of Chief Operating Officer

-/EIN News/ -- TORONTO, Jan.
+TORONTO, Jan.
 26, 2023 (GLOBE NEWSWIRE) -- Voxtur Analytics Corp.
-(TSXV: VXTR; OTCQB: VXTRF) ("Voxtur" or the "Company"), a North American technology company creating a more transparent and accessible real estate lending ecosystem, today announced that Chad Neel has been appointed Chief Operating Officer.
+VXTRVXTRF ("Voxtur" or the "Company"), a North American technology company creating a more transparent and accessible real estate lending ecosystem, today announced that Chad Neel has been appointed Chief Operating Officer.

 Mr. Neel brings more than 30 years of experience delivering operational excellence in mortgage finance and real estate.
 Before joining Voxtur, he served as Chief Executive Business Officer at McCarthy & Holthus, LLP, and held executive leadership positions at FIN Title, Xome and Lender Processing Services (LPS), the nation's leading provider of high-performance technology, data, and services to mortgage lenders and servicers.
 During his tenure at LPS, Mr. Neel was responsible for the development of business strategy and all aspects of operations for several national divisions, including asset management, field services, default title and closing, agency sales, and auction.